shivachaudhary46/sanoawaj/README.md

 ### step 2: Preprocessing Code
 ***NOTE : we will be using librosa, tensorflow, keras for audio preprocessing and model training***
 - CNN model will be used for image recognition for finding pattern.
 Eventhough, I'm working with audio, I need to convert audio into visual features like MFCCs(Mel Frequency Cepstral Coefficients) or spectogram and these are just 2D images
-- If I want to detect pattern overtime and full sentences or emotion tone oveer 5 - 10 secs
+- If I want to detect pattern overtime and full sentences or emotion tone oveer 5 - 10 second then i need to use RNN and LSTM

 ### step 3: Django as Backend Setup
 ***NOTE : I don't know Django.
 I need to learn in just ***2 Days***.***